 .

-Hodge operator on -forms (if
+Hodge operator on

 is oriented).
 The Hodge star operator on an oriented inner product space